wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = {{ version }} =

+= {{ version }} =
+* Fix: Responsive AdSense ads are not working if shortcode [quads] is used
+* Tweak: Remove mail address for support and link to support ticket page
 * New: Add three more paragraph options with WP QUADS PRO
 * New: New filter to show ads above or below specific header tags like h1 or h2 (needs WP QUADS PRO)
-* Tweak: Rename toggle button to "Open All Ads"

 = 1.3.9 =
 * Fix: Redirect after first time installation not working
 * New: Support for tag visibility condition with WP QUADS 1.3.1
 * New: Add a "Rate Later" option to the rating container
+* Tweak: Rename toggle button to "Open All Ads"

 = 1.3.8 =
 * Fix: Remove "three dots" content on unused adverts spots